franxois/vite-react-antd-storybook/README.md

 However, modifying theme in modifyVars avoid to import all default Antd css styles.
 This result a much smaller css file in production bundle

-# Shared config between Vite and Storybook
+# Shared config between Vite, Storybook and Cypress CT

-`./shared-vite-config.js` centralizes custom configuration used by the React App and Storybook.
-This ensures to use the same Antd's theme values between vite dev server and Storybook
+`./shared-vite-config.js` centralizes custom configuration used by the React App, Storybook and Cypress CT.
+This ensures to use the same Antd's theme values between vite dev server, Storybook and Cypress

 # Build